7 Questions About Dreams

 7. The brain acts like the intestines at night

 So remember, sleeping is a biologic necessity that you should not abandon.
-Take good care of your sleep habits with simple strategies, eat dinner two hours before going to bed, stop using your computer or phone an hour before going to bed because they act as stimulants.
-Take a relaxing bath and end the day with an infusion.
+Take good care of your sleep habits with simple strategies.
+Eat dinner two hours before going to bed.
+Stop using your computer or phone an hour before going to bed because they act as stimulants.
+A relaxing bath is very useful.
 Sleep is a basic part of health, just like dreams.